ctfs/write-ups-2014/defkthon-ctf/recon-100/README.md

 ## Write-up

 Francis Alexander is a programmer who works for Opensec.
+He has a GitHub account: <https://github.com/torque59> This account has <http://wiredcreation.blogspot.in/> set as the website for this user.

 The flag is hidden on <http://wiredcreation.blogspot.in/2014/02/nosql-exploitation-framwework-released.html>.
 Inspect the DOM using your browser’s developer tools to look for HTML comments (note: plain view-source won’t work as the content is loaded through Ajax).
 You’ll eventually see this: